salesforce/lwc-rfcs/text/0112-server-runtime.md

 - `@lwc/engine-core`: Core logic shared by the different runtimes including the rendering engine and the reactivity mechanism.
 This package should never be consumed directly in an application.
 This package is agnostic on the underlying rendering medium.
 It only provides APIs for building custom runtimes.
 - `@lwc/engine-dom`: Runtime that can be used to render LWC component trees in a DOM environment.
 This package is built on top of `@lwc/engine-core`.
-- `@lwc/engine-server`: Runtime used that can be used to render LWC component trees as strings.
+- `@lwc/engine-server`: Runtime that can be used to render LWC component trees as strings.
 This package is built on top of `@lwc/engine-core`.

 The existing `lwc` package stays untouched and will be used to distribute the different versions of the engine.
 From the developer perspective, the experience should be identical.